emiakia/aws-ec2-alb/README.md

 The project is fully modular, allowing you to reuse and customize the components as needed.

 ## Function
+This Terraform project automates the setup of a scalable and secure web application infrastructure on AWS.
+It provisions EC2 instances, configures security groups, and sets up an Application Load Balancer (ALB) to distribute traffic across multiple servers.
+The ALB ensures high availability by routing requests to healthy instances, and you can view the DNS name of the ALB in the output.

+Once deployed, you can access the application by opening the ALB's DNS URL in your browser.
+On each refresh, the page content may change as the ALB routes requests to different EC2 instances, demonstrating load balancing in action.

 ## Project Structure

 - **modules/**: Contains all the Terraform modules used in this project.